valeriupredoi/COVID-19_LINEAR/README.md

 to moment of death). we compute the simulated number of actual cases deaths x 1/M and shift in time by 10 days, then extrapolate via the exponential evolution of deaths to the current date.

+Current full population infection time shown in the plot header.
+This is, by all means, the darkest and most brutal scenario, containing a lot of assumptions, but it is, however, statistically plausible.
+Let's all hope not even a tenth of is true.

 Spread in the UK: measured cases and deaths  |  Simulated actual cases :-------------------------------------------:|:-------------------------:
 ![UK](country_plots/COVID-19_LIN_UK-GOV.png) |  ![UKS](country_plots/COVID-19_LIN_UK-GOV_SIM_CASES.png)